hzz0024/hzz0024.github.io/_posts/2020/2020-10-15-Trans-specific_SNPs.markdown

 3) perhaps check the exons bearing TSPs using Tajim's D, pi, Fst and so on.
 4) annotate the TSP and check nonsynonymous vs synonymous changes

+Is there other options for balancing selection footprints detection?

+Yes, a recent paper - [Detection of Shared Balancing Selection in the Absence of Trans-Species Polymorphism](https://academic.oup.com/mbe/article/36/1/177/5150441) by Cheng and DeGiorgio proposed a method for balancing selection detection withou TSP.
+Two related softwares, MULLET (MULti-species LikElihood Tests) and MuteBaSS (MUlTi-spEcies BAlancing Selection Summaries) were developed from this study [link here](http://degiorgiogroup.fau.edu/software.html).

+- Detection of Shared Balancing Selection in the Absence of Trans-Species Polymorphism by Xiaoheng Cheng, Michael DeGiorgio.
+2019.
+MBE [link](https://academic.oup.com/mbe/article/36/1/177/5150441)

+Another software, [BalLeRMix](https://github.com/bioXiaoheng/BalLeRMix) is developed to includes multiple Mixture Model approach for the robust detection of balancing selection.

+- Flexible Mixture Model Approaches That Accommodate Footprint Size Variability for Robust Detection of Balancing Selectio by Xiaoheng Cheng, Michael DeGiorgio.
+MBE.
+2020 [link](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msaa134/5848012)